GuyKle/Lieferando/README.md

 ## Tools:
 - IntelliJ - Gradle project with pure Java8 running on Selenium webdriver.
 - Test runner is Junit, reports exported to HTML (can be found after test run under: [project_folder]/build/reports/tests/test).
-Prerequisites: Linux env with gradle and git support
+Prerequisites: Linux environment with gradle and git support

 ## Setting up:
 #### Clone the git from the repository